ruckhaus/ruckhaus.github.io/README.md

 ### To Do

 * Create favicon (32x32 or 100x100)
-* Change SM icons on hover in css
+* Change SM icons on hover in CSS
-* See if fills for SM icons can be changed in css
+* See if fills for SM icons can be changed in CSS
 * Write/edit test blog posts
 * Tags for blog
 * Archive in right sidebar for blog